dathanb/readmarks/journal.md

 OK, so the next step is to add a reducer for the `CurrentReadmark` component, and to dispatch from `CurrentReadmark`.

 Not done, but making progress.
+Next step is to dispatch actions from the `CurrentReadmark` component.